darkwizz/jbad-project/Readme.md

   * a separate menu for keeping multiple data chunks and comparing them on the same plots.
 For now let it be only plotting a chosen parameter;
   * group data (when visualizing) by hour (for _daily_), by day (for _weekly_ and _monthly_) and show these options for the user;
   * choose two parameters and make a scatter plot for them;

+#### Version 0.6 (in progress)

+* add possibility to run servers in containers;
+* available `docker-compose` file to start a local deployment where all servers communicate and Redis server is also containerized;
+* retrieved weather data is stored in docker volumes;

 #### Version 0.5